vpp-dev/vpp-release-notes/README.md

 @page release_notes_2406 Release notes for VPP 24.06

-More than 66 commits since the previous release, including 20 fixes.
+More than 67 commits since the previous release, including 20 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Thu Feb 22 01:54:49 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Fri Feb 23 01:54:37 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER